 - Register class instances based on the proposed Accellera UVM-SystemC register abstraction layer

-- CSRCompiler saves the verification team valuable time that can be spent on the task of verifying the DUT
+- CSRCompiler saves the verification team valuable time that can be spent on the task of verifying the device under test

 - Eliminates the error-prone process of entering information manually